1Zyke/Library-Console-App/README.md

 How to run:

-- import python-csv in the console
+- install python-csv in the console
+- pip install python-csv
 - python main.py

 Enjoy the app :)